longy2k/obsidian-bmo-chatbot/README.md

 "BMO" is a tag name for this project, inspired by the character BMO from the animated TV show "Adventure Time."

 ## Contributing
-Feel free to create a PR!
+If you have any bugs, improvements, or questions please create an issue!

-If you have any improvements, questions, or concerns, please let me know!
+Feel free to create a PR as well :D